 The Salewa Mountain Trainer Lite is an Italian hiking shoe crafted for Alpine adventures.
 This shoe looks badass, but it's a hard one to place.
 Is it a hiking shoe or an approach shoe?
 Is the Mountain Trainer Lite actually lightweight—or a heavy-duty hiking shoe?
+I've personally owned this shoe since 2022 and have tested it on several tough trails.
 My Salewa Mountain Trainer Lite review has the scoop on this sturdy (not light) hiking shoe to help you figure out if it might fit your feet and match your hikes.

 testing the Salewa MTN Trainer Lite in Moshannon State Forest (PA)